We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 International Flavors-and-Fragrances share price volatility

-Over the last 12 months, International Flavors-and-Fragrances's shares have ranged in value from as little as US$89.6897 up to US$141.52.
+Over the last 12 months, International Flavors-and-Fragrances's shares have ranged in value from as little as US$98.2887 up to US$148.17.
 A popular way to gauge a stock's volatility is its "beta".

 International Flavors-and-Fragrances overview

-International Flavors & Fragrances Inc., together with its subsidiaries, manufactures flavors and fragrances for use in various consumer products.
-It operates through two segments, Taste and Scent.
-The Taste segment offers flavor compounds primarily to the food and beverage industries for use in consumer products, such as prepared foods, beverages, dairy, food, and sweet products.
-This segment also creates and manufactures a naturals-focused suite of flavor compounds, functional foods, and specialty fine ingredients to small, local, and regional customers.
-The Scent segment provides fragrance compounds, which include fine fragrances comprising perfumes and colognes, as well as consumer fragrances for personal care, household products, and beauty care; fragrance ingredients comprising synthetic and natural ingredients that could be combined with other materials to create fragrance and consumer compounds; and cosmetic active ingredients consisting of active and functional ingredients, botanicals, and delivery systems to support its customers' cosmetic and personal care product lines.
-This segment serves perfume and toiletries manufacturers in the cosmetics industry; and manufacturers of soaps, detergents, fabric care, household cleaners, and air fresheners in the household products industry.
-The company has operations in Europe, Africa, the Middle East, Greater Asia, North America, and Latin America.
+International Flavors & Fragrances Inc., together with its subsidiaries, manufactures and sells cosmetic active and natural health ingredients for use in various consumer products in Europe, Africa, the Middle East, Greater Asia, North America, and Latin America.
+It operates through four segments: Nourish, Scent, Health & Biosciences, and Pharma Solutions.
+The Nourish segment offers flavor compounds; savory solutions, such as marinades or powder blends of flavors, natural colors, seasonings, functional ingredients, and natural anti-oxidants; and inclusions.
+It also provides nutrition and specialty ingredients primarily consist of natural health ingredients, natural food protection products, and natural colors and flavor ingredients.
+The Scent segment provides fragrance compounds, which include fine fragrances comprising perfumes and colognes, as well as consumer fragrances; fragrance ingredients comprising synthetic and natural ingredients that could be combined with other materials to create fragrance and consumer compounds; and cosmetic active ingredients consisting of active and functional ingredients, botanicals, and delivery systems to support its customers' cosmetic and personal care product lines.
+The Health & Biosciences segment develops and produces enzymes, food cultures, probiotics, and specialty ingredients.
+The Pharma Solutions segment produces and sells cellulosics and alginates-based pharma excipients.
+The company sells its products primarily to manufacturers of perfumes and cosmetics, hair and other personal care products, soaps and detergents, cleaning products, dairy, meat and other processed foods, beverages, snacks and savory foods, sweet and baked goods, dietary supplements, infant and elderly nutrition, functional food, and pharmaceutical and oral care products.
 International Flavors & Fragrances Inc. was founded in 1833 and is headquartered in New York, New York.

 Frequently asked questions